-Note: This database only covers those streets, municipalities, schools and transit routes that are within the study area.
+NOTE: This data-base only covers those streets, municipalities, schools and transit routes that are within the study area.
 See 'F12' under Section 5.1 Special Function keys.

-When typing in any of the above, pressing the <Enter> key displays a list of the names, which match the letters, which have been typed so far.
+When typing any of the above, pressing the Enter> key displays a list of the names which match the letters which have been typed so far.
 The arrow keys may then be used to scroll the list up or down or to position the cursor.
-Pressing the <Enter> key again will select the entry highlighted by the cursor.
-Be sure to verify that the municipality/route operator is correct before making a location or transit route selection.
-The <Esc> key may be used to return to the data entry field without making a selection.
-This is useful when you want to change what you had already typed to refine the matched list.
+Pressing the Enter> key again will select the entry highlighted by the cursor.
+Be sure to verify that the municipality/route operator/campus is correct before making a location or transit route selection.
+The Esc> key may be used to return to the data entry field without making a selection.
+This is useful when you want to change what you have already typed to refine the matched list.

-When there is only one entry that matches the letters typed, the computer will immediately display it, that is, without having to press the <Enter> key.
-Verify that both the name and municipality are correct then use the <Enter> or <Esc> key to proceed as appropriate.
-Once again, <Enter> to make a selection and <Esc> to return to the data entry field without making a selection.
-If the correct name is not in the list, you can press the F9 key to over-ride the matching function and continue to type in the full name.
+When there is only one entry that matches the letters typed, the computer will immediately display it, that is, without having to press the [Enter] key.
+Verify that both the name and municipality are correct then use the [Enter] or [Esc] key to proceed as appropriate.
+Once again [Enter] to make a selection or [Esc] to return to the data entry field without making a selection.
+If the correct name is not in the list, you can press the 'F9' key to override the matching function and continue to type in the full name.
 However, proper matches should be found most of the time.

-If there is no entry in the built-in list that matches the keyed in letters, the computer will automatically display a box in which you can continue typing the name.
+If there is no entry in the built-in list that matches the keyed in letters, the computer will automatically display an empty look-up table in which you can continue typing the name.
 If this happens, you should verify that the name you have been given is spelled correctly.
-Using the backspace key will return you to the original data entry screen.
+Using the backspace key will cause the table to begin to fill up with potential matches.
+[Esc] will return you to the original data entry screen.
 Always remember to verify the municipality.
 There are many Queen Streets in many different municipalities.